SonuBardai/Azure-RealEst-WebApp/README.md

 - Python Django, Azure Computer Vision
 - Azure Postgres Database Server, Azure Blob Storage Account
 - Azure Web App for Hosting

-## How it works:
-- Everytime a seller lists a property, the images associated with the property are sent to the Azure Computer Vision resource in a REST API call.
-- The API returns a set of tags that describe the images, which are then stored along with the property listing.
-- These tags assist the buyers in filtering out properties and finding property listings with specific features.